Javier Faus: Controversies

 In 1996, Faus received the direct award and the mandate from the president of FC Barcelona at that time, Josep Lluís Núñez, to start up the thematic venue "Màgic Barça" in the Olympic Village of Barcelona.
-This millionaire investment was firstly planned to replicate it in other clubs of the Spanish premier division.
-The site did not have the expected success and the failure was spectacular.
-In 1998, "Màgic Barça" closed the business and the idea was no longer exported to any other club.
+This investment was planned to be replicated in other clubs of the Spanish premier division.
+The site did not have the expected success.
+In 1998, "Màgic Barça" closed and the idea was not replicated for other clubs.

-In June 2005, Faus resigned from the management board of FC Barcelona, which was led by Joan Laporta, after Sandro Rosell, Josep Maria Bartomeu, Jordi Moix and Jordi Monés did so a few days earlier.
-Faus argued personal and professional reasons, but his alienation with President Laporta was also decisive and he was marginalized from the club's negotiations to agree on certain sponsorships.
+In June 2005, Faus resigned from the management board of FC Barcelona, which was led by Joan Laporta, after Sandro Rosell, Josep Maria Bartomeu, Jordi Moix, and Jordi Monés had done so a few days earlier.
+Faus claimed his resignation was for personal and professional reasons.
+Along with other resigning members, Faus felt an increasing disconnect from Laporta, and Faus was excluded from sponsorship negotiations with the Chinese government.

-In 2010, after the victory of the candidacy presided over by Sandro Rosell to the presidency of FC Barcelona, Faus was appointed economic vice president of the management board, issued the reformulation of the accounts presented by the outgoing management board chaired by Joan Laporta, and promoted social liability actions against the former management board that was approved by the members assembly.
+In 2010, after the victory of the candidacy presided over by Sandro Rosell to the presidency of FC Barcelona, Faus was appointed economic vice president of the management board.
+He reformed the accounts presented by the outgoing management board chaired by Joan Laporta, and promoted social liability actions against the former management board that was approved by the members assembly.
 In July 2011, the management board filed a lawsuit in court.
-In October 2014, the court dismissed the claim and determined that the overall result during the Laporta's mandate had been a positive balance.
+In October 2014, the court dismissed the claim and determined that the overall result during Laporta's mandate had been positive.

-In 2010, Sandro Rosell and Javier Faus had been the main promoters of the sponsorship agreement with Qatar to incorporate advertising on FC Barcelona's shirts.
-Faus and Rosell would have turned a blind eye on the apparent conflict of interests in which they were involved during the negotiation of the agreement.
-Faus was a board member of Inmobiliaria Colonial, a company owned by the American fund Colony Capital, which in its turn was the owner of 70% of the Paris Saint-Germain Football Club.
+In 2010, Sandro Rosell and Javier Faus were the main promoters of the sponsorship agreement with Qatar to incorporate advertising on FC Barcelona's shirts.
+Faus and Rosell ignored the apparent conflict of interests in which they were involved during the negotiation of the agreement.
+Faus was a board member of Inmobiliaria Colonial, a company owned by the American fund Colony Capital, which in turn was the owner of 70% of the Paris Saint-Germain Football Club.
 In December 2010, FC Barcelona signed the agreement to sell the shirt's rights to Qatar Sports Investments (QSI) and, six months later, QSI acquired 70% of PSG from Colony Capital.
-In May 2014, Faus resigned his position as a Colonial CEO, coinciding with his arrival in the real estate of the investment fund Qatar Investment Authority.
+In May 2014, Faus resigned his position as a Colonial CEO, ahead of his hiring by the real estate branch of the investment fund Qatar Investment Authority.